melezhik/sparrow-plugins/tomtit-pl6-to-raku/README.md

 # SYNOPSIS

-Tomtit scenarios and configurations - rename pl6 to raku
+Scenarios and configurations - rename pl6 to raku

 # INSTALL